 The Less Intrusive the Better

-Chat has yet to hit the point of banner blindness or the automatic reflex many experience when closing pop-ups.
+While chat is becoming more common, it has yet to hit the point of banner blindness or the automatic reflex many experience when closing pop-ups.
 And with it means that automated chat messages capture visitors’ attention.

 Your site visitors will be more likely to read your message than ignore it.